 Even though it was one of the more popular restaurants in town, requiring reservations in advance during the busy tour-bus summer season, the place was so nondescript on the outside we never would have found it without help.

-Inside we found a long cave-like room lined with bare wooden tables and, about halfway down the right wall, a fire pit with a grill over it.
+Once inside, however, we found a long cave-like room lined with bare wooden table.
+About halfway down the right wall, there was a fire pit with a grill over it.
 Illuminated mostly by candles, it was a barbecue cellar right out of Cesky Krumlov’s medieval times.

 We sat at a long table next to the fire (which later turned out to be not such a good idea due to the heat) since we wanted to see how and what they cooked.
 There was plenty of beef, pork, chicken, and turkey items on the menu with a fair number of vegetables as well, each done in the old Czech style.